egarbarino/safari_gke_2/lesson_1/README.md

 Kubernetes, and in particular, the Google Cloud's managed offering, GKE, picked my interest from an early beginning, which led to me write a book on the subject.

-Now, I have summarized the book's kay lessons into this video course.
+Now, I have summarized the book's key lessons into this video course.

 ## Course Learning Objectives